hamster-shared/gitbook/docs/GetStarted/core_concepts.md

 * job - an automated process that clones your repository into a virtual environment and then carries out a series of phases such as compiling your code, running tests, etc. A job fails, if the return code of the script phase is non-zero.
 A job is a set of steps that execute a series of commands, using the specified runner.

+## What is Continuous Delivery (CD) ?

+Continuous delivery usually means a developer’s changes to an application are automatically bug tested and uploaded to a repository (like GitHub or a container registry), where they can then be deployed to a live production environment by the operations team.
+It’s an answer to the problem of poor visibility and communication between dev and business teams.
+To that end, the purpose of continuous delivery is to ensure that it takes minimal effort to deploy new code.

+Continuous deployment (the other possible "CD") can refer to automatically releasing a developer’s changes from the repository to production, where it is usable by customers.
+It addresses the problem of overloading operations teams with manual processes that slow down app delivery.
+It builds on the benefits of continuous delivery by automating the next stage in the pipeline.

 ## Infrastructure and Environment Notes